FreeDSx/LDAP/docs/Server/Replication.md

 - Enable a password policy on both the provider and the replica with `setPasswordPolicy(...)`.
 - On the provider, grant the replica's bind identity with `withReplicaGrants(...)`.
 It sets up everything a replica identity needs, so use it in place of the sync-only grant from the Quick Start.
-- Give the replica PDO storage (SQLite or MySQL).
-JSON-file storage is not yet supported for replica password-policy state or forwarding.
+- Give the replica PDO storage (SQLite or MySQL), as every replica requires.

 ```php
 use FreeDSx\Ldap\Server\AccessControl\Subject\Subject;